picturamundi/keyboard-layouts/README.md

 - Double consonants: typing `tt` will output `تّ`, etc.
 - Pharyngeal consonants: while lowercase `d` will output `د`, uppercase `D` will output  `ض`, etc.

 Keep in mind that this layout was created with the Shuwa dialect of Arabic in mind.
-Among other things, this explains why the letter `ق` is mapped to `g` instead of `q`, or why there are long o and long e vowels.
+Among other things, this explains why the letter `ق` is mapped to `g` instead of `q`, or why there are long o and long e vowels, to highlight two examples.